-The decrease in the benefit from income taxes in the first quarter of 2012, compared to the same period in 2011, was primarily attributable to a reduced benefit as a result of the expiration of U.S. Federal research and development tax credits and a reduction of a benefit associated with a foreign tax rate differential.
+The increase in the provision for income taxes in the nine months ended September 28, 2012, compared to the provision for income taxes in the same period in 2011, was primarily attributable to the expiration of U.S. Federal research and development tax credits, a reduction of a benefit associated with a foreign rate differential and an increase in the valuation allowance on California research and development tax credits.

 A subsidiary of the Company is under audit by the Israel tax authority for the years 2007 through 2010.
-The Company's income tax returns for 2007, 2008 and 2009 are currently under examination by the U.S. Internal Revenue Service.
-In addition, the statue of limitations on our 2007 and 2008 U.S. corporate income tax returns has been extended to 2013.
+The Company's income tax returns for 2007, 2008, 2009 and 2010 are currently under examination by the U.S. Internal Revenue Service.
+In addition, the statute of limitations on our 2007 and 2008 U.S. corporate income tax returns has been extended to 2013.